Setting up a simple firewall in Linux

 - Any data passing through your server to an internal network = FORWARD (your server is the gateway and firewall).
 This last case will not be used in this article as we are keeping to basics.

 This is the basic building block of all modern Linux firewalls.
-All the firewall below create iptables rules and are merely frontends that attempt to simplify iptables.
+All the firewalls below create iptables rules and are merely frontends that attempt to simplify iptables.

 In iptables, our firewall rules look as follows: